garden-io/garden/examples/variables/README.md

 # Variables

-This variant of the basic [demo project](../demo-project/README.md) demonstrate the use of variables with garden.
+This variant of the basic [demo project](../demo-project/README.md) demonstrate the use of variables with Garden.

 ## Project variables